This was my morning after spending one night out on the streets of Los Angeles, humbled and grounded doesn’t even begin to describe it.

-A cardboard box, one sleeping bag and a slab of dense frigid concrete is all I have to get me through the night.
+A cardboard box, one sleeping bag and a slab of dense frigid concrete are all I have to get me through the night.
 The pavement digs into every nook and cranny of my body no matter how I twist and turn, from the waist down my body is numb.
 A mountain of layered clothing can’t get me through the night warm.

 Freeway noise on the interstate ramp above my head invaded my ears.
-A steady melody of squealing car brakes fill the night’s rhythm a few feet from where I’m trying to sleep.
+A steady melody of squealing car brakes fills the night’s rhythm a few feet from where I’m trying to sleep.
 Shoe scuffs from a passerby to close for comfort causes every inch of my body to go on high alert.

 I was homeless for one night and was terrible at it.

 On November 17th, 2016, I slept out on the streets of Los Angeles to help Covenant House California raise funding for its homeless youth programs.
 According to studies nearly 6,000 kids search for a safe place to sleep, most hunkering down in the worst parts of L.A. hoping to make it through the night.
 This broke my heart.
 How could so many be homeless in one city?

 Feeling motivated and desperate to make a dent in the homeless youth numbers, I created a fundraising page through Facebook.
 This made my palms sweat and I agonized for weeks about posting anything to raise donations for the cause.
 I hated the idea of asking people for money.
 Self doubt crept in and the tiny voices in my head started to make me second guess my ability to raise any.